Ballard Pizza Company slices craveable pies and fresh salads

-When Seattle chef Ethan Stowell opened Ballard Pizza Company last April, families paid attention.
-The restaurateur told the Eater Seattle blog that he wants to create spaces for “parents that want to go to a place where they don't feel like they're at a kids restaurant, and adults who don't necessarily want to commit to a full fine dining experience.”
+When Seattle chef Ethan Stowell opened Ballard Pizza Company in April of 2011, families were quick to fill the line of tables that form a row in the long, narrow dining room.
+The restaurateur told the Eater Seattle that he wants to create spaces for "parents that want to go to a place where they don't feel like they're at a kids restaurant, and adults who don't necessarily want to commit to a full fine dining experience."
 Good news.
-His new Ballard Avenue pizza shop gets it right.
+His Ballard Avenue pizza shop gets it right.

-An airy, Northwest-style industrial space featuring an open kitchen, kids will be transfixed by Ballard Pizza Company staff swirling dough in the air and sliding pies in and out of hot ovens.
-A large 17-inch cheese pizza is on the menu for $16.
-That’s at least a dollar less than just about any other local chain.
+An airy, Northwest-style industrial space featuring an open kitchen, kids will be transfixed by Ballard Pizza Co. staff twirling dough in the air and sliding pies in and out of hot ovens.
+A large 17-inch cheese pizza is on the menu for $18.
 The quality of the hand-tossed dough – perfectly chewy and baked until bubbly – justifies a higher price tag.
-Add toppings, including broccoli, pickled peppers and artichokes to the New York-style pies for $2 each.
+Add toppings, including broccoli, pickled peppers and artichokes to the New York-style pies for a few bucks more.

 The nosh may not define healthy eating, but it's fresh, homespun and preservative free.
 Pizzas like the Whole Hog, topped with waist-expanding amounts of coppa, prosciutto, salami and guanciale, are balanced by the lighter Funghi, sprinkled with assorted ‘shrooms and sage.

 The beverage board includes a house red or white for $7 a glass.
-Eight beers are on tap, mostly from local breweries including Two Beers in Georgetown.
-If you’re in the mood to indulge your kids, let them pick from a rainbow of sodas, including orange, ginger ale, black cherry and Mexican or regular Coke and Sprite.
+Eight beers are on tap, mostly from local breweries like Two Beers in Georgetown.
+If you're in the mood to indulge your kids, let them pick from a rainbow of sodas, including orange, ginger ale, black cherry and Mexican Coke.

-Ballard Pizza Company is the first in a line of planned casual concept restaurants to come from Stowell and his Grubb Brothers Productions team.
-Look out for refined, budget-conscious versions of fish and chips, burgers, hot dogs and fried chicken in the future.
+Ballard Pizza Co. is the first in a line of planned casual concept restaurants to come from Stowell and his Grubb Brothers Productions team; the chef launched sibling pie shop Frelard Pizza Co. on Leary Way earlier this month. ballardpizzacompany.com